-UNOOSA/UN-SPIDER together with many partners from the Space, the Earth observations and the Civil Protection communities, and from the regional and international organizations have conducted a variety of efforts since June 2014 as a way to spearhead efforts regarding the incorporation of the use of Space-based Technologies and Applications and Earth observation in the context of the Sendai Framework for Disaster Risk Reduction 2015 - 2030.
+UNOOSA/UN-SPIDER, together with many partners from the Space, Earth Observations, Civil Protection communities, and regional and international organizations have conducted a variety of efforts since June 2014 as a way of spearheading efforts regarding the incorporation of the use of Space-based Technologies and Applications and Earth observation in the context of the Sendai Framework for Disaster Risk Reduction 2015 - 2030.

 During the Third World Conference on Disaster Risk Reduction the "Global Partnership using Space-based technology applications for disaster risk reduction: GP-STAR" was launched.
 The partners in this effort include:

 - UN agencies: UNOOSA/UN-SPIDER, UNISDR, UNCCD, FAO, WMO, UNITAR/UNOSAT and ESCAP;

 - International Organisations: GEO, CEOS, GFDRR, CAS-TWAS-SDIM, ISPRS;

 - Regional Organisations: ADRC, ICIMOD, CEPREDENAC, IWMI, European Comission (COPERNICUS EMS and JRC);